Last Updated on

 2. For Improved Hair Growth

 While some babies may be born with a head full of hair, others may show no signs even after a few months!
 This can be especially concerning for parents of baby-girls.
-Not only is olive oil good for cradle cap, it is also shown to accelerate hair growth.
+Not only is olive oil good for cradle cap, but it is also shown to accelerate hair growth.

 3. For Diaper Rash